 Panorama + grid-frequency hum = a forgery cost that is multiplicative, not additive.

 A panorama is usually treated as a wide photograph — a luxury of extra width.
 PanoVR treats the width as evidence.
-Preserve the whole strip instead of a crop, bind it to the one signal in the room that nobody controls — the electrical grid's frequency — and you get a record whose forgery cost is not additive but multiplicative.
-What follows is the case for that idea, in six parts.
-Prefer to listen?
-A narrated two-officer debrief runs alongside the text.
+Preserve the whole strip, bind it to the one signal in the room that nobody controls — the electrical grid's frequency — and you get a record whose forgery cost compounds instead of adding.
+Six short explainers below.